“Cool boutique hotel a block back from Lake Geneva, with stylish rooms and a cute courtyard garden”

 - Concierge Service

-Rooms have a similar style with dark wood floors, yellow walls and bold colours for curtains and throws.
+Rooms all have a similar style with dark wood floors, yellow walls and bold colours for curtains and throws.
 You’ll find Nespresso machines, flat-screen TVs through which you can access the internet and a library of movies.
-Extremely comfortable beds have Frette linen, smart bathrooms have white robes and fancy oils, and you get cute swivel armchairs too.
+Extremely comfortable beds have Frette linen, while smart bathrooms feature Grohe showers and white robes.

 Solo Rooms are bigger than you’d expect (20sqm), with oversized single beds plus room for a small table.
-Their bathrooms come with cool tiles and a tub with a shower attachment.
-Doors slide open and there’s pretty art and excellent reading lights above your bed.
 Superior Rooms are similar but a little bigger (23sqm) with a kingsize bed (or twins, on request).
-Large contemporary lamps hang in the air above brightly coloured armchairs.
 Deluxe Rooms are noticeably bigger (27sqm).
-They have better storage, a tub and/or a separate Grohe power shower in the bathroom, and space for an extra bed, so are good for small families.
+They have better storage, a tub and/or a separate space for an extra bed.

 Junior Suites come with sofa areas, iPod docks on their desks, perhaps 2 flat-screen TVs or a big walk-in wardrobe.
-Some of these are in the eaves with views of the Jet d’Eau - the famous fountain in the lake.
-The Duplex Junior Suite is spread over 2 floors (41sqm), with a sofa in the lower sitting room (that can turn into a bed for a child) and a bedroom up above with an enormous bed and a double-ended bath (in addition to the downstairs shower room).
+The Duplex Junior Suite is spread over 2 floors (41sqm), with a lower sitting room and a bedroom up above with a double-ended bath (in addition to the downstairs shower room).

 The Duplex Suite is the biggest room in the hotel (53sqm).
 It has exactly the same fixtures and fittings as the Duplex Junior Suite, plus a TV at the end of its double-ended bath, and a separate shower in the upstairs bathroom.